Pasargad-ePayment/manapay-ios-developer-hiring-challenges/Readme.md

 Please DO NOT submit a Pull Request!

 If you've solved some of these, don't publish them as a fork of this repo, or it will spoil the fun for everyone else :-).
-You can create a secret gist with a free Github account and after you're done, please send an email to [a.radmand@etick.ir](mailto:a.radmand@etick.ir) with the link to your fork so we can start talking =)
+You can create a public repo with a free Github account and after you're done, please send an email to [a.radmand@fanappayment.ir](mailto:a.radmand@fanappayment.ir) with the link to your repo so we can start talking =)

 ### Disclaimer